 Quality can vary enormously from brand to brand and whether you're feeding a dry, crunchy kibble or a soft, moist canned food, the quality of the ingredients is what counts.

-So, in my opinion the bottom line is that which type of food you choose, dry or canned, depends mostly on the size/age/health of your puppy or dog and on your budget.
+So, in my opinion the bottom line is that the type of food you choose should depend on the size/age/health of your puppy or dog and on your budget.

 There's no one-size-fits-all formula to help you decide which is best, it's more weighing up the pros and cons and taking into account your budget, lifestyle and personal preferences.